Venice-89/OPSI-WINST-Library/README.md

 You just have to build this Package on you OPSI-Server and deploy it to your clients.\
 Then all included Libraries will be available in your Script. \
 The Package will copy the files directory into the Local OPSI-Script Library (%ProgramFiles32Dir%\opsi.org\opsiScriptHelper\lib)\
-You find more Informations about OPSI-Libraries in the OPSI-Script Manual.
+You find more Informations about OPSI-Libraries in the OPSI-Script Manual. \
+\
+I will add more functions when I am aware, that they are ready for the wide wide world :)

 ## Integrated Libraries: ##